andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 The compileSdkVersion should be the same as the major version of the used Android Support library.

 ## What is the intention of StrictMode in Android?
-StrictMode helps to determine if certain unpleasant things happen inside your app in development phase.
-For example, it can warn (via logcat, dialog or crash) if you are doing to much things on the main application thread that might cause a janky user experience.
+StrictMode helps to determine if certain unpleasant things happen inside your app during development phase.
+For example, it can warn (via logcat, dialog or crash) if you are doing too much things on the main application thread that might cause a janky user experience.

 <b>Important:</b> Never use StrictMode in production code!